1971 Memorial Cup: Players

 Lafleur was hailed by the fans in Quebec as the best junior player in the world, and was selected first overall by the Montreal Canadiens in the 1971 NHL Entry Draft three weeks after winning the Memorial Cup.
 He won five Stanley Cup championships in Montreal as part of a Hall of Fame career.
 Lafleur's teammates Jacques Richard, Andre Savard, Richard Grenier and Charlie Constantin also went on to play in the National Hockey League.

 Darcy Rota, Tom Bladon and Phil Russel went on to long NHL careers after graduating from the Oil Kings.
 Dave Kryskow, Ron Jones and John Rogers also went on to play in the NHL after leaving Edmonton.
 Marcel Dionne was selected second overall by the Detroit Red Wings from the St. Catharines Black Hawks in 1971 and played 18 years before joining Lafleur in the Hall of Fame.

 Winning roster

 National playoff tree

-Number in parenthesis indicates number of tie game.
+Number in parentheses indicates number of tie game.